|

 Gnaeus Pompeius Magnus.
 Magnus meaning the great.
 The ones

-who didn't died soon.
+who didn't died fast.

 In a nutshell, Pompey was born in Rome,